pachyderm/docs-content/latest/reference/helm-values/test-connection.md

 ## About

-The Test Connection section is used by Pachyderm to test the connection during installation.
+The Test Connection section is used by {{%productName%}} to test the connection during installation.
 This config is used by organizations that do not have permission to pull Docker images directly from the Internet, and instead need to mirror locally.

 ## Values